Last Updated on August 14, 2020 by Amit Abhishek

-With the recent introduction of tankers in shipping; it soon become a common norm to carry cargo in bulk.
+With the recent introduction of tankers in shipping; it soon becomes a common norm to carry cargo in bulk.
 It’s after the 19th century when we started to carry liquid cargo in bulk.

 Design Characteristic’s Of Oil Tankers

-The aft end is where all the accommodation, bridge, pump and engine room is located.
+The aft end is where all the accommodation, bridge, pump, and engine room is located.
 It’s basically the heart of the ship from which it is operated.
 The real deal is the cargo area where the oil is stored in dedicated tanks.

-These dedicated tanks are further divided into mini sub section using bulkheads and frames to prevent sloshing of fluids in cargo tanks.
+These dedicated tanks are further divided into mini subsection using bulkheads and frames to prevent sloshing of fluids in cargo tanks.
 If remained unchecked they can dangerously affect ship stability.

 Cofferdams are provided in between the cargo space and the engine room to isolate and protect against possible hazards.

 In the system longitudinal frames run across the entire length of the ship; with intersection or support from transverse bulkheads.

-Together with the side shell, bottom structure, keel and deck plating they form the trunk.
-It’s basically a raised structure which runs across the ships providing designated role of an area such as cargo space.
+Together with the side shell, bottom structure, keel, and deck plating they form the trunk.
+It’s basically a raised structure that runs across the ships providing a designated role of an area such as cargo space.

 The stringers on the other hand help to improve the strength of transverse frames.
-This allows to reduce the depth and width of the frame needed thus adding up to cargo space.
+This allows reducing the depth and width of the frame needed thus adding up to cargo space.

 Evolution in Construction of Oil Tankers

-The first successful oil tanker was constructed in latter years of 19th century named Zoroaster.
-It was not until the dawn of 20th century modern oil tanker came into the picture.
+The first successful oil tanker was constructed in the latter years of the 19th century named Zoroaster.
+It was not until the dawn of 20th-century modern oil tanker came into the picture.

 Glückauf ( Name of German Ship ) was the first modern oil tanker with the facility to fill cargo holds with the help of deck cargo lines.

 Latter to tackle leakage of oil to the sea via shaft clearance; accommodation and engine room were taken to the aft of the ship.

 Difference Between Double Hull And Single Hull Design

-Most oil tanker in the world are of the double hull type, thanks to the accelerated phasing out of the single-hull design.
+Most oil tankers in the world are of the double hull type, thanks to the accelerated phasing out of the single-hull design.

-But with growing accidents such as with Nissos Amorgos, Sea Empress and Sanchi tanker leading to acute damage to marine life and environment; the IMO took step to revise Marpol regulation 1 to phase out all single hull tankers till 2026.
+But with growing accidents such as with Nissos Amorgos, Sea Empress, and Sanchi tanker leading to acute damage to marine life and environment; the IMO took step to revise Marpol regulation 1 to phase out all single-hull tankers till 2026.

 Single Hull Vs Double Hull Characteristics